• Skip to primary navigation

 Christmas garland with lights

-This DIY Christmas garland with lights obviously looks it’s best at night.
+This DIY Christmas garland with lights obviously looks its best at night.
 I was going to hang mine above my desk in the study as a fun decoration but my son wants them for his room.

 If you liked this fun illuminated Christmas garland, then you should check out some of my other crafts involving lights.